Recently, I have been doing some research to replace the call tracking system I currently use (CallSling) for my local lead generation websites.

 The Must-have List for Virtual Numbers for Local Lead Generation Business (LLGB)

 - The number should be local, or toll-free.
-Local number is preferred.
+Local numbers are preferred.

 - The number can be forwarded to your partners.